plutzilla/plutzilla.github.io/_posts/2016/2016-11-28-innersourcing.md

 * InnerSourcing (contribution to other product) must be treated as the normal development practice.
 There must be a common understanding and agreement that InnerSourcing generates unplanned work effort.
 If the teams try to put EVERY development task to the (sprint) backlog, there will be a conflicting situation, which is likely to lead to the failure of InnerSourcing.
 * The team's output should be explicitly defined fine grained products instead of the monolithic result.
 I.e.: have products as separate repositories, separate Wiki spaces, separate monitoring screens, have product-centric chat channels instead of team-centric etc.

-## What are the concerns of InnerSourcing?
+## What are the concerns of InnerSourcing

 According to the recent [interview](https://text.sourcegraph.com/github-universe-liveblog-innersource-and-reaping-the-benefits-of-open-source-behind-your-firewall-2af906c3e0ae#.8nmrntlcn), security is one of the biggest concerns within InnerSourcing.

 The cultural shift, knowledge concentration and firewalls are also mentioned as challenges.

-## What is the right tool to leverage InnerSourcing?
+## What is the right tool to leverage InnerSourcing

 As InnerSource is about culture, collaboration of the developers community, it says nothing about the tools.
 Therefore we should focus on processes first, and then choose the most proper tool.